mgfreshour/omnifocus-inbox-sort-with-ai/README.md

 ### Installation

-1. Download the latest release
+1. Download the latest release (when I eventually make a release workflow in github, until then, clone this and run "npm run build")
-2. Double-click the `.omnifocusjs` bundle to install
+3. Double-click the `InboxSortViaAI.omnifocusjs` bundle to install
-3. Configure your OpenAI API key in the plugin settings
+4. Configure your OpenAI API key in the plugin settings

 ### Plugin Settings

-The plugin settings are accessed through a form that appears when you run the plugin.
+The plugin settings are accessed through a form that appears when you run the plugin or when you Ctrl click the automation.
 To configure the plugin:

 1. Run the plugin using one of the methods described in the Weekly Review Workflow section
 2. A settings form will appear where you can configure.
 You can get this on other runs by ctrl clicking: